Metadata Privacy Beyond Tunneling for Instant Messaging: Introduction

 \section{Introduction}

-Building systems that are resilient to traffic analysis and the associated metadata collection is notoriously hard.
-Traffic analysis remains an effective mechanism~\cite{fu_service_2016,taylor_robust_2018} for surveillance and censorship used by governments, organizations, and ISPs in over 100 countries~\cite{raman_measuring_2020}.
-While collecting metadata may seem non-intrusive, metadata is used to make critical decisions--``we kill people based on metadata'', as former US government official general Hayden~\cite{johns_hopkins_university_johns_2014} put it.
+Modern instant messaging (IM) services strive for strong end-to-end security.
+Services such as Signal, WhatsApp~\cite{whatsapp_whatsapp_2020}, Wire~\cite{wire_swiss_gmbh_wire_2021}, and Facebook Messenger~\cite{facebook_newsroom_messenger_2016}, all use the Signal protocol that is formally secure~\cite{cohn2020formal} and achieves ambitious security goals, such as post-compromise security, backward secrecy, confidentiality, and integrity.
+Still, these IM services lack strong metadata privacy, making them vulnerable to traffic analysis attacks.
+This is a serious deficiency, because traffic analysis remains an effective mechanism~\cite{fu_service_2016,taylor_robust_2018} for surveillance and censorship used by governments, organizations, and internet service providers in over 100 countries~\cite{raman_measuring_2020}.
+For example, China's ``great firewall'' actively probes and censors privacy tools~\cite{ensafi_examining_2015}.
+Although collecting metadata may seem non-intrusive, metadata is used to make critical decisions -- ``we kill people based on metadata'', as former US government official general Hayden~\cite{johns_hopkins_university_johns_2014} put it. ``Harvest today, analyze tomorrow'' is a viable adversarial strategy for many such actors.

-What makes it so difficult to enforce metadata privacy, particularly in open systems, is that adversaries are often legitimate users in the systems.
-Information about other users may be inadvertently leaked through implementation of shared components such as server-side API caches, or protocol details.
-To exemplify the latter, TCP sequence numbers can inform which messages have been delivered.
-This means that even if one were to deploy the system on top of a `perfect' black box that makes all traffic unobservable, it would still be insufficient.
+While the general problem of metadata privacy has been extensively studied, there are both social and technical barriers that prevent adoption of existing privacy tools to IM services.
+On a social level, people are either unaware of privacy tools~\cite{ruogu_data_goes_everywhere_2015} or have diverse misconceptions about them~\cite{story_awareness_2021}.
+Adding to the existing problem, people also find these tools too complicated to use, or lack the knowledge of how to use them~\cite{gerber_why_2019}.
+For example, Norcie et al.~\cite{norcie_why_2014} investigated the Tor Browser Bundle and found that users experienced usability issues such as the browser's launch time and difficulties downloading and installing it.
+Beyond the challenges of usability, there are risks of being scrutinized for having a particular app installed~\cite{samuel_china_2019,wagstaff_failing_2013}.

+On a technical level, available tools are far from perfect.
+The Tor project~\cite{tor_project_tor_nodate} although relatively popular with 2M active users~\cite{the_tor_project_users_2021}, is vulnerable to de-anonymization~\cite{karunanayake_-anonymisation_2021}, denial of service (DoS)~\cite{jansen_point_2019}, and traffic analysis~\cite{nasr_deepcorr_2018}.
+Because Tor can be automatically fingerprinted~\cite{fu_service_2016,taylor_robust_2018}, it is also easy to block (ironically, the authors of this paper themselves were blocked from accessing the Tor project's website on their organization network).
+Metadata private focused IM tools that run on Tor~\cite{zbay_how_nodate-1,briar_how_nodate,cwtch_overview_nodate,ricochet_refresh_nodate} suffer from the same issues.
+Other tools that hide traffic by imitating well-known apps do not produce credible traffic~\cite{houmansadr_parrot_2013}.